ttk17ru/full-production-frontend/README.md

 ***About The Project***

-Professional live leaderboard for competitions in ESports.
+Professional platform for handling competitions and teams management in ESports.

 Started: 3 December 2025